themaceoftime/OoT-Randomizer/README.md

   * New setting `LACS Condition` to select what goal items are required for the Light Arrows Cutscene, separate from whether Ganon's Boss Key is placed there.
 (Additional settings are added to control how many.)
   * `Ganon's Boss Key` now allows you to set it to the Light Arrow Cutscene (and use `LACS Condition` to set its objective) or for it to be directly awarded when meeting a configurable target number of Spiritual Stones, Medallions, Dungeons completed, or Gold Skulltula Tokens.
 (Additional settings are added to control how many.)
   * New `Rainbow Bridge` option `Random` that will choose one of the other options at random (besides Skulltula Tokens), and require the maximum of that goal (if applicable).
+  * New setting `Dungeon Shortcuts` opens shortcuts in blue warp dungeons to the boss room.
+This is toggleable per-dungeon, and affects glitchless logic.

 * **Hints**
   * New option `Misc.
 Hints` controls whether the Temple of Time altar and Ganondorf give hints, defaulting on to preserve behavior.
 Hell Mode disables this setting.